 So starting small and targeting fewer people is very powerful if done right.

-So choosing a niche is simple exercise if you can follow the right steps for it.
+Choosing a niche is simple exercise if you follow the right steps.

-So in this section what you need to do is to find your hidden profitable expertise and map it out so that we can build a profitable coaching business around it.
+So in this section what you are going to find your hidden profitable expertise and map it out so that we can build a profitable coaching business around it.

 We do these kinds of exercises in our accelerator program within the first week on onboarding.
 A lot of times our students wonder, and question themselves, what are they good at?
 And why would someone pay premium pricing for their coaching services?